 The Family Parlour.
-This room was intended as the principal living room of the house, although it was used as a dining room for a period of time in the 19th century.
-As the name suggests it would have featured at the heart of family occasions and gatherings.
+This room was intended as the principal living room of the house, although it was used as dining room for a period of time in the nineteenth century and would have featured at the heart of family occasions and gatherings.

-The splendour of the room is testament to the restoration work conducted by The Trust.
-Having been painted and gilded in the 19th century, the room was restored to its original off-white colour scheme, providing a calm backdrop to the newly restored vibrant yellow silk damask on the chairs, sofa and curtains.
-This bright original colour scheme for the room brings light into a dark north-facing interior, and features the same patterns found in the Blue Drawing room and Family bedroom.
+The splendour of this room is testament to the restoration work conducted by The Great Steward of Scotland's Dumfries House Trust.
+Having been painted and gilded in the nineteenth century, the room was restored to its original off-white colour scheme, providing a calm backdrop to the newly restored vibrant yellow silk damask on the chairs, sofa and curtains.
+This bright original colour scheme brings light into the dark north-facing interior and features the same patterns found in the Blue Drawing Room and the Family Bedroom.

 Click on the images below to find out more.